 Wouldn’t today be an awesome day to bake chocolate chip cookies?
 Dust off your superhero cape, cuz’ you’re gonna need it after baking these King Arthur Chocolate Chip Cookies.

 So everyone in our house loves warm chocolate chip cookies with a tall glass of ice cold milk.
-This King Arthur Chocolate Chip Cookies recipe is our favorite.
+This King Arthur Chocolate Chip Cookies recipe is our favorite because the cookies are crispy on the outside, chewy on the inside, with old-fashioned buttery flavor.

 Any excuse I get, I traipse up to the King Arthur Store in Norwich, Vermont.
 I was just there last weekend.
 And I drag whoever’s game to come along.
 We’ve spent lots of time with specialists for our son Hudson up at Dartmouth Hitchock in Hanover, NH, and King Arthur’s not far from there.